 What Is Raman Spectroscopy?

 Raman spectroscopy analyzes the inelastic scattering of monochromatic light, usually from a laser, to identify molecular vibrations and gain insight into a substance’s structure and composition.
-Raman scattering occurs when incident photons interact with molecular vibrations or phonons within the sample, causing a shift in energy that results in scattered light with different wavelengths, either higher (anti-Stokes) or lower (Stokes) than the incident light.
+Raman scattering occurs when incident photons interact with molecular or lattice vibrations within the sample, causing a shift in energy that results in scattered light with different wavelengths, either higher (anti-Stokes) or lower (Stokes) than the incident light.
+Each material exhibits a unique Raman spectrum, enabling reliable identification and characterization based on its molecular structure and composition.

 High Spatial and Depth Resolution